elm/http/rate-limit.md

 ```

 It would be nice to have some useful strategies defined in a separate package so folks can experiment and find names and implementations that work well for specific scenarios.

+Just a sketch for now.
+Of the packages that do it in the meantime, I think https://github.com/jinjor/elm-debounce is very well done.